4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 When you return to Oaxaca City after exploring the historic site of Monte Albán, grab a table at Boulenc for lunch.
 They have delicious sandwiches on bread all baked in-house, and plenty of sweet treats at the bakery next door to finish up with.
 They also sell homemade honey, jams and pickled vegetables.
 It’s one of the best places to visit in Oaxaca for fresh, homemade food.

-Lunch at Boulenc should be on your Oaxaca itinerary
+Lunch at Boulenc

 Start in the two markets in the centre of town, Mercado 20 de Noviembre and Mercado Benito Juárez.
-These two markets are now quite touristy but are interesting to wander through.
+These two markets are quite touristy but are interesting to wander through.
 The Mercado de ArtesaníasHuizache and La Casa de las Artesanías each also have plenty of products to choose from.

-More things to do in Oaxaca
+More Oaxaca things to do

-If you have more time for your Oaxaca itinerary, here are a few more things to do:
+If you have more time for your Oaxaca city itinerary, here are a few more things to do:

 • Detox at a temazcal, a sweat lodge.
 You’ll clear out toxins as shamans slap you with bunches of basil.
 Ceviarem Temazcal is a popular option.